 As for shoes, I’ve never gotten anything funky from them.
 I’ve cleaned my vintage shoes either.
 It’s a good idea to take them to a cobbler to see if they are fit for wearing out and about if you have any concerns.

-Can you tell I love vintage?posted about 5 years ago
+Can you tell I love vintage?posted over 5 years ago

 I’ve never washed any shoes I’ve gotten second hand and I’ve never had foot fungus or funky smells in shoes.
-I always wash clothes before wearing them though.posted over 2 years ago
+I always wash clothes before wearing them though.posted about 3 years ago

 Make Her Feel Welcome with Chic Points

 5 points - Vote her photos into the Style Gallery

 1 point - Post a comment on her photos

 When alwaysvintage2013 reaches 200 Chic Points, she will be in the Style Council!